mbasagoitia/robotics/basic-robotic-behaviors-odometry/week-3/week-3.md

 In practice, HFSMs are implemented in distinct processes that run independently and asynchronously.
 They can communicate using an inter-process communication (IPC) framework such as XMLRPC or REST, which are socket-based networking protocols that allow exchanging eXtended Markup Language (XML) or JavaScript Object Notation (JSON) data structures between two processes on the same or different computers using a networking interface.

 In an FSM, the maximum number of state transitions relative to number of states N is N*N

+***Extended finite state machines** can be used when you cannot enumerate all states, add counters, variables, guard condition / action syntax, etc. to reuse states